Skip to content

 Upload rejected: missing/invalid signed credential (HTTP 403)

-Symptom: Upload POST to signed upload URL returns 403.
+Symptom: Upload POST to a signed upload URL returns 403.

 Fix: